-Influenced by Greek, Italian, and Turkish cuisine, but also influenced the food traditions of its neighbors.
+Albanian cuisine was influenced by Greek, Italian, and Turkish cuisine, but also influenced the food traditions of its neighbors.
 Albanian food is fresh, flavorful, varied, and sinfully cheap.
 With seafood, feta cheese, tons of vegetables, and the herbs of the Mediterranean, there is everything to love about the culinary options in Albania.
 Here’s a look at some of the great foods (and one drink) you can’t miss on a trip to Albania.

 A filling side dish, fergese was one of our favorite Albanian dishes.
 The vegetarian version (Fergesë e Tiranës me piperka) is made with peppers, tomato, egg, and curd cheese (similar to cottage cheese).
 Everything is mixed together, warmed, and served with bread.
 Pretty damn delicious.
 Fergese me melçi is a similar dish that becomes a bit more like a casserole because it includes liver.

 A savory pie with layers of flaky phyllo goodness is perfect pretty much any time of day.
 In Albania, burek (also byrek or borek) is a triangular pie filled with salty cheese, spinach, cabbage, meat, or some combination of those.
 Burek and similar dishes are found in lots of countries that were formerly part of the Ottoman Empire.
 Think of it like Greek spanakopita with a larger variety of fillings.

 Because I’m picky about meat, burek became my go-to dish in Albania because I knew that even the vegetarian version would be good and filling.
 Burek was on the menu of most every restaurant, but it’s also a popular street food item especially from vendors called “Byrektore” that sell it by the slice.